 Keep in mind, however, that it usually doesn't work the other way around.
 That is, fresh ginger typically does not substitute for ginger powder in dessert recipes.
 As mentioned, it's rather astringent and has quite a different flavor profile.
 In this case, you're better off substituting another spice altogether.

-If you're making a bread, baked good, or dessert that calls for ground ginger, an equal amount of allspice, cardamom, cinnamon, mace, or nutmeg just might work.
+If you're making a bread, baked good, or dessert that calls for ground ginger, then an equal amount of allspice, cardamom, cinnamon, mace, or nutmeg just might work.
 It's not that allspice or cinnamon tastes like ginger, but that they're complementary spices.
 Pumpkin pie spice is another option to consider.
 It's typically a blend of ginger, cinnamon, nutmeg, and allspice.
 These substitutes will change the flavor and color of the dish slightly but will work just fine in a pinch.
-When doing this, add 1/2 the amount of ground ginger called for, and go from there, tasting as you go.

 Fresh ginger freezes beautifully.
 Keep a ginger root in your freezer, and pull it out whenever you need it for a recipe.
 You don’t even have to thaw it first.
 Just grate as much as you need, and stick the rest back in the freezer for next time.